K-JC/rock-paper-scissors/README.md

 ![Message](assets/images/message.PNG)

 ## The result area
 In this div there are two spans for the scores of either the user or the computer.
 Also have h3 heading to highlight the users score vs the computer's score text.
 This is laid out so it's easy to read and understand.
+The user will understand what score they have and also see the computers score.

 ![Result area](assets/images/results-area.PNG)